 The Council will follow the model financial regulations as set out by the National Association of Local Councils (“NALC”) and adopted by the Parish Council (“PC”).
 The main areas of internal control are:

-- The Vice Chairman will act as the internal auditor for the PC and will periodically check the accounts and bank reconciliations with the clerk.
+• The Vice Chairman or a member of the finance committee will act as the internal auditor for the PC and will periodically check the accounts and bank reconciliations with the clerk.

-- An independent Internal Auditor is appointed by NALC* and the PC will take note of any recommendations to ensure correct standards of accounting are maintained.
+• An independent Internal Auditor is appointed by NCALC and the PC will take note of any recommendations to ensure correct standards of accounting are maintained.

-- The PC will obtain at least two quotations for major items of expenditure as defined in the Standing Orders.
+• The PC will obtain at least three quotations for major items of expenditure as defined in the Standing Orders.

 The PC will review its insurance policy annually at renewal to ensure adequate cover is in place.
 The insurance of all new capital items is to be reviewed at time of purchase.